NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 Above diagram shows how **inheritance** is happening through **prototype chaining** in and in addition to it, it also shows that how **function** declared in super class is available in the further sub classes also.

-**Third Problem**: If we would try to update parent property via child object, It will set new property in child object instead of updating parent property.
+**Third Problem**: If we would try to update parent property via child object, and if property is primitive then it will create a new property in child object instead of updating parent property, and same thing will be apply for the object if you assigning new object.
+If you are updating any property then it will update in parent object property.
+It will set new property in child object instead of updating parent property.